-President Obama and the U.S. Congress have finally paid heed to freethinkers.
+President Obama and the U.S. Congress have paid heed to freethinkers.

-In May, FFRF asked our members to write to their senators to extend protections of freedom of belief to nonbelievers.
+In May, the Freedom From Religion Foundation asked our then-24,000 members to write to their senators to extend protections of freedom of belief to nonbelievers.
 Well, Congress and Obama seem to have listened.
 On Dec.
 16, the president signed the Frank Wolf International Religious Freedom Act.

 FFRF welcomes these long overdue changes.
 Not only are nonbelievers persecuted in many countries, but atheism is actually a capital crime in nations such as Saudi Arabia.

-"Official recognition that freedom of belief applies also to nonbelievers was way past due," says FFRF Co-President Annie Laurie Gaylor.
+"Official recognition that freedom of belief applies also to nonbelievers was way past," says FFRF Co-President Annie Laurie Gaylor.
 "We're delighted that freethinkers finally received this gift in the closing days of the Obama administration."

 The amendments to the act are particularly important for FFRF's continued campaign to protect atheist bloggers in Bangladesh — a campaign that has helped several bloggers escape.
 FFRF will be emboldened in its work on the behalf of these activists with the knowledge that the U.S. government acknowledges the legitimacy of their views.